waterhackweek/whw2019_snowmelt/README.md

 ### The Problem:
 * What are the patterns (spatial, temporal) of snowmelt in the Tuolumne River Basin?
+* Can we deliniate a snowmelt elevation band using in situ data from Dana Meadows, and an assumed air temperature lapse rate?

+### Specific Questions/Goals:
+* Learn how to read, plot, and manipulate ASO raster data, and time series meteorological data in python

+### Broader Impacts and Applicaitons:
+* The winter snowpack of the Tuolumne River Basin (TRB) is a major water supply for human use in California

 ---

 ### Data:
 Lidar from the NASA Airborne Snow Observatory provides snapshots in time of snow depth across a watershed
-* Snow depth (30m, ASO lidar-derived) 2014 - 2016
+* Snow depth (geotiff raster at 30m resolution, ASO lidar-derived) 2014, 2015, 2016
-* DEM (30m, ASO lidar-derived)
+* DEM (geotiff raster at 30m resolution, ASO lidar-derived)
 * [Data readme](https://github.com/waterhackweek/whw2019_snowmelt/tree/master/data)
 * [Google drive folder](https://drive.google.com/drive/folders/1wDo9Xc2FYYhxTw9HUvVxhX7I8XEYYnv7?usp=sharing)
 * [Data access demo notebook](https://nbviewer.jupyter.org/github/waterhackweek/whw2019_snowmelt/blob/master/data/data-access-demo.ipynb)

----

 ![ASO Slide](https://github.com/waterhackweek/whw2019_snowmelt/blob/master/aso.PNG)

----
-### Specific Questions/Goals:

-### Broader Impacts and Applicaitons:
-* The winter snowpack of the Tuolumne River Basin (TRB) is a major water supply for human use in California

 ---